 School Water Safety Education Program

-Each year Lifeguards deliver Newcastle City Council's unique Water Safety Education Program to over 13,000 primary school children across the Newcastle local government area (LGA).
+Each year Lifeguards deliver City Of Newcastle's unique Water Safety Education Program to over 13,000 primary school children across the Newcastle local government area (LGA).

 Over the course of eight weeks, lifeguards visit over 50 schools to deliver key messages about safety and drowning prevention.
 The program seeks to interactively educate children about water safety and covers water safety at the beach, at the pool and around open bodies of water such as rivers, lakes and dams.